aprilweilab/mrpast/README.md

 # mrpast

 Infer demographic parameters from Ancestral Recombination Graphs (ARGs).
+See [the preprint](https://www.biorxiv.org/content/10.1101/2025.10.07.680347v1) for details on the method and results.

 ## Install